Chinonsoprisca/AutomobileSalesData/README.md

 ---

 ![Screenshot 2024-12-06 215907](https://github.com/user-attachments/assets/3fa25c8b-0c96-498c-8462-292259b85582)
+Page 1

 ![Screenshot 2024-12-06 215819](https://github.com/user-attachments/assets/c77daa2a-e0ad-4ed2-aa59-ed259f485563)
+Page 2

 ### Finding
 The Status of the order was used as the slicer.
 - 92.41% (2541) of the ordered goods were shipped and the rest were either cancelled, on hold, disputed e.t.c
 - Classic Cars had the highest sales (3,842,869) while Train had the lowest sales (226,243).
 - USA had the highest sales (3,355,576) and Ireland had the lowest sales (490).
--Vintage Car had the highest price tag of 252.87.
+- Vintage Car had the highest price tag of 252.87.
 This made it the most costly product in the 2020 sales year.
--⁠The data contained 3 consecutive yearly sales (2018 to 2020).⁠ -⁠2019 had the highest sales (4,669,924.56) while 2020 had lowest sales (1,737,283.09).
+-⁠ The data contained 3 consecutive yearly sales (2018 to 2020).⁠
+-⁠ 2019 had the highest sales (4,669,924.56) while 2020 had lowest sales (1,737,283.09).
--⁠Euro Shopping Channel is the top 1 customer in quantity ordered and sales.
+- ⁠Euro Shopping Channel is the top 1 customer in quantity ordered and sales.
--I went further to filter total sales by Productline (e.g Classic Cars) categorized by Dealsize, and discovered that Ships had only medium and small sales.
+- I went further to filter total sales by Productline (e.g Classic Cars) categorized by Dealsize, and discovered that Ships had only medium and small sales.